 The 7 of Swords in Love and Relationships

-If this card describes your relationship or the person you are seeing, count on an element of deception!
-This is one of the truly nasty cards to see in a relationship reading and it doesn’t matter which way it is turned or what cards surround it.
+If the 7 of Swords describes your relationship or the person you are seeing, you can count on an element of deception!
+This is one of the truly nasty cards to see in a relationship reading and it doesn’t matter which way it faces or what cards surround it.

-For yourself, this card indicates a need to analyse the situation and make plans… but beware!
+For yourself, this card indicates a need to analyse the relationship and make plans… but beware!
 You could be deceiving yourself.
 Is there someone you could ask for help to gain more insight into your situation?
+Perhaps you need some hard evidence before you accuse your partner of cheating.